mauriciobetan/mauriciobetan.github.io/_pages/cv.md

 * Wasby-Johnson Dissertation Award.
 University of Oregon, 2021
 * Research Award for Publication.
 University of Oregon, 2021
 * Award for the best M.A. paper in the 2018-19 academic year.
 University of Oregon, 2020
-* Alfonso Caso Medal for the 2016-17 Masters in Philosophy of Science (highest distinction awarded by the UNAM to postgraduate students).
+* Alfonso Caso Medal for the 2016-17 Masters in Philosophy of Science Cohort.
 UNAM, 2019
 * Honorable mention (Masters) for an outstanding thesis and _viva voce_ exam.
 UNAM, 2017
-* Diploma of Achievement for academic excellence (second highest average of the 2011 cohort).
+* Diploma of Achievement for academic excellence.
 UNAM, 2016
-* Candidate to the Gabino Barreda Medal (highest distinction awarded by the UNAM to undergraduate students).
+* Candidate to the Gabino Barreda Medal.
 UNAM, 2016
 * Honorable mention (BSc) for an outstanding thesis and _viva voce_ exam.
 UNAM, 2014